verilator/verilator/docs/guide/languages.rst

   unsigned, not arrays nor structs.

 chandle
-  Treated as a "longint"; does not yet warn about operations that are specified as illegal on chandles.
+  Treated as a "longint"; does not yet warn about operations specified as illegal on chandles.

 disable
   Disable statements may be used only if the block being disabled is a